Eta Aquariids Meteor Shower Dazzles UK Skies: Viewing Guide

 Stargazers across the UK are gearing up for a celestial spectacle as the annual Eta Aquariids meteor shower approaches its peak.
 This dazzling display of shooting stars promises a memorable experience for both astronomy enthusiasts and casual observers.
+Discover everything you need to know about the Eta Aquariids Meteor Shower Dazzles UK Skies: Viewing Guide and catch the celestial show.

 What are the Eta Aquariids?